CodeScaler: Scaling Code LLM Training and Test-Time Inference via Reward Models

 A fundamental limitation of RLVR is its dependence on test cases, which constrains the scale and diversity of training data. \our removes this bottleneck entirely, enabling RL training to scale by incorporating large amounts of synthetic problems without execution feedback.
-Following the pipeline of MathScale \citep{DBLP:conf/icml/TangZWW24} and QueST \citep{DBLP:journals/corr/abs-2510-17715}, we use TACO as the seed dataset, extract concepts from it, construct a concept graph and leverage an LLM to generate new problems.
-More construction details in~\autoref{rl-training-configuration} for details).
+Following the pipeline of MathScale~\citep{DBLP:conf/icml/TangZWW24} and QueST~\citep{DBLP:journals/corr/abs-2510-17715}, we use TACO as the seed dataset, extract concepts from it, construct a concept graph, and leverage an LLM to generate 20K new problems (see \autoref{rl-training-configuration} for details).
 We then combine these with the 24K DeepCoder problems to form a 44K mixed training dataset and train \textsc{Qwen3-8B-Base} from scratch using \our.

 \textbf{Results.} As shown in \autoref{table3-rl-result3}, training \textsc{Qwen3-8B-Base} with \our on the scaled 44K dataset yields an average improvement of \textbf{14.64} points over the base model, with substantial gains across all benchmarks (e.g., LiveCodeBench 13.75~$\to$~25.76, CodeForces 5.35~$\to$~22.18).
 This result demonstrates that \our can effectively leverage synthetic data to achieve continued performance gains through data scaling.
 We further evaluate \textsc{SkyworkRM} and \textsc{AceCodeRM} as alternative reward models under the same setting.
 During training, we found that \textsc{SkyworkRM} suffers from training collapse, with response length exploding and reward scores dropping rapidly, and we report results from the best checkpoint before collapse. \textsc{AceCodeRM} avoids collapse but exhibits continuous performance degradation throughout training.
 In contrast, \our maintains stable training dynamics and achieves consistent improvements.